yvesyil/yvesyil/README.md

 ### Welcome 🦊

-> I'm Yigit.
+> I'm Yiğit.
 Nice to meet you too.

 - 🔭 I’m currently working on Emfetch
 - 🤔 I’m looking for help with Hamstertalk's UI